Share the Gospel

 What are the places where you cross paths with the same people regularly?
 Think of your neighborhood, your gym, your favorite coffee shop, your book club, your family, your friends.

 Make a list of the people in these places you want to have a spiritual conversation with, then pray and ask God where to focus first.
-The MissionHub app is designed to help you be intentional with the people in your life by suggesting steps of faith you can take with them.

 Your Personal Testimony Is Your Best Friend

-After we have listened to another person's story, it often is natural and effective to share a little bit of our own.
+After listening to another person's story, it often is natural and effective to share a little bit of our own.
 Your personal testimony is a great tool to help you become more confident in talking about what you believe.
 It’s your story.
 It’s not a series of theological ideas you might worry about not explaining clearly.
 It is sharing your experience of coming to believe in God and have a relationship with Him.

 Some people become Christians because they work through a series of rational arguments for believing or not believing in God until they come to a conclusion.
 But many people need to hear a story like yours so they can imagine what a life lived with God can look like.

 Your story is a powerful way to help people see the real difference knowing God makes in someone’s life.
-Your experience, and your story, is likely to include many of the doubts, questions, and challenges of life that the person listening to you will resonate with.
+Your experience, and your story, is likely to include many of the doubts, questions and challenges of life that the person listening to you will resonate with.

 Throughout your life, you will have friends and family who will experience pain and suffering.
 Being ready to say, “I’ve experienced something similar.
 This is how I have found hope in the midst of pain,” can bring the message of Jesus to life in a way they might not have experienced before.